isdood/SCRIBBLE/lib/spark/docs/syntax.md

 This specification covers the core aspects of the Spark language syntax and features.
 For more detailed information about specific features or standard library components, please refer to the official documentation.
 ```

-These documents now reflect the correct usage of square brackets instead of curly brackets, except when curly brackets are needed for three types.
+These documents now reflect the correct usage of square brackets instead of curly brackets, curly brackets when three types are needed, and the feature declarations using the `~feature~` format.
 You can update the respective files in your repository with this content.
 If you need any further assistance, feel free to ask!